Where the soul of the forest whispers in the mist

 Habitat and Distribution

-Spectacled Galagos are found in eastern and central Africa, including Uganda, Kenya, Tanzania, and the Congo Basin.
-They prefer dense forests, riverine vegetation, and woodland edges, where they can move freely among branches while remaining hidden from predators.
-Their nocturnal lifestyle allows them to thrive in habitats shared with larger diurnal animals without conflict.
+Spectacled Galagos inhabit eastern and central Africa, with populations recorded in Uganda, Kenya, Tanzania, and the Congo Basin.
+They thrive in dense primary and secondary forests, riverine corridors, and woodland edges, where they can move freely while remaining largely hidden from predators.

 Behavior and Feeding Habits

-Their combination of stealth, agility, and social intelligence makes the Spectacled Galago a fascinating species for observation during night safaris.
+This blend of agility, intelligence, and nocturnal adaptation makes the Spectacled Galago a fascinating subject for guided night walks and research observation.

 Conservation Status